 art & music

-I am interested in creating artworks that involve the viewer in varying levels of interaction, participation and psychological immersion.
-I feel that it is important to bring an array of elements together in a work of art in order to create a more moving experience for a viewer/participant.
-Traditional delineations of “visual art”, “music” or “performing arts” are very practical in that they allow a societal infrastructure to exist in relationship to artistic practice.
-But, this segregation doesn’t address how human beings deal with life and the world around us.
-The challenge incumbent upon artists is to make artworks that connect to human experience.
-Art should involve our total experience of life without isolating the idiosyncratic ways it is preferred to be dealt with by making art that is sound-only, written-only or seen-only.
-For this reason, I am compelled to make art that involves the synthesis of music and animation, kinetic interaction and sculpture, to incorporate social commentary and initiate a means whereby a person can awaken to the present.
+I am interested in creating artworks that involve the viewer in varying levels of interaction, participation, and psychological immersion.
+I feel that it is important to bring about an integration of multisensory stimuli into works of art to create a more moving experience for a viewer/participant.
+Traditional delineations of “visual art,” “music” or “performing arts” are very practical in that they allow a societal infrastructure to exist.
+But, these separations don’t exactly address how human beings experience life and the world around us.

-This process of eliciting viewer/object interaction is a dialectic I use to create subjective experiences and to open up a dialog about various subjects.
 Interaction is a cornerstone of my work.
+The process of eliciting viewer/object interaction is a dialectic I use to create experiences and to open up a dialog about various subjects.
 My hope is that this kind of work can evoke a greater sense of connectedness.